-Certain medical expenses in excess of 2% of your gross income may be deducted.
-In general, medical expenses allowed for Federal income tax purposes are also allowed for New Jersey purposes.
-Only medical expenses for yourself, your spouse/civil union partner or domestic partner, and your dependents qualify.
-These expenses must not be reimbursed by your insurance or similar provider.
+You can deduct certain medical expenses that you paid during the year for yourself, your spouse or domestic partner, and your dependents.
+However, you cannot deduct expenses for which you were reimbursed.
+Only expenses that exceed 2% of your income can be deducted.
 Some examples of allowable medical expenses are: payments for doctor's visits, dental care, hospital care, eye examinations, eyeglasses, medicine, and x-rays or other diagnostic services directed by your physician or dentist.
 Insurance premiums, including amounts paid under Social Security for Medicare, can be used as medical deductions.
-You may also deduct transportation costs which are allowable on your Federal return.
+You also can deduct transportation costs that are allowable on your federal return.
 If you deduct medical expenses in one year and are reimbursed in the next, you must include the reimbursement as income in the year you receive the payment.

-Archer MSA Contributions.
+Archer MSA Contributions

-Self-Employed Health Insurance Deduction.
+Self-Employed Health Insurance Deduction

-Health Enterprise Zone Deduction.
-Eligible taxpayers who provide "primary care" medical and/or dental services at a qualified practice located in or within five miles of a Health Enterprise Zone (HEZ) may be eligible for a deduction on their personal income tax returns.
+If you provide primary care services in a qualified medical or dental practice you own that is located in or within five miles of a designated Health Enterprise Zone (HEZ), you may be able to deduct a percentage of the net income from that practice.
 Partners and S corporation shareholders of a qualified practice enter the HEZ deduction amount listed on Schedule NJK-1, Form NJ-1065, or Schedule NJ-K-1, Form CBT-100S.
 Sole proprietors must calculate the amount of their HEZ deduction.
 See Technical Bulletin TB-56

 If you have losses in certain business-related categories of income, you may be able to use those losses to calculate an adjustment to your taxable income.
 In addition, you can carry forward unused losses in those categories for up to 20 years to calculate future adjustments.
 The categories of income that are included in the adjustment calculation are: net profits from business; net gains or net income from rents, royalties, patents, and copyrights; distributive share of partnership income; and net pro rata share of S corporation income.
 Complete Schedules NJ-BUS-1 and NJ-BUS-2 to calculate the amount of the adjustment or loss carryforward.